Design tokens

 }

-The list of base tokens is our palette.
-It was built with Huetone tool (learn more about the tool in the Twitter thread).
+The palette was built with Huetone tool (learn more about the tool in the Twitter thread).

 Shades of the same color have a value ranging from 50 to 800, depending on its tone.
 Each shade has recommendations for use based on Huetone's contrast ratio calculation.